Opportunities From: Five Rivers MetroParks

 Impact

-Special Event volunteers are critical in ensuring that each special event or large-scale program runs smoothly from setup to teardown.
+Special Event volunteers serve a critical role in ensuring that each special event or large-scale program runs smoothly from set up to tear down.

 Tasks